Joe Page

-Joseph Francis Page (October 28, 1917 – April 21, 1980), nicknamed Fireman and The Gay Reliever, was an American professional baseball relief pitcher.
+Joseph Francis Page (October 28, 1917 – April 21, 1980), nicknamed "Fireman" and "the Gay Reliever", was an American professional baseball relief pitcher.
 Page, who was left-handed, played in Major League Baseball with the New York Yankees from 1944 to 1950 and with the Pittsburgh Pirates in 1954.

 Professional career

 Page was signed by the New York Yankees as an amateur free agent in 1940.
 After spending time in the Yankees farm system, Page made his Major League Baseball debut on April 19, 1944 where he began his career as a starter.

 In his rookie season (starting 16 games, and relieving in three others), Page was voted to play in the All-Star Game and ended his season with over 100 innings pitched and a 4.56 ERA.
 The next season, Page suffered a shoulder injury, which led him to start only nine of the twenty games he pitched.
 That season, Page improved his ERA to 2.82, along with a 6–3 record.

 In 1946, Page split his time between closing and starting games, and he picked up three saves while posting a 3.57 ERA and a 9–8 record.
 In 1947, Page spent practically the whole season in the bullpen and only started twice.
 He was voted to play in the All-Star Game once again, because of his 2.48 ERA and a 14–8 record.
-He also led the American League with 17 saves this season.
-(Note that the save statistic was not an official baseball statistic until 1969, and had not even entered common usage until well after Page did this; this feat is something that is only retroactively appreciated.
-However, it was certainly appreciated at the time that Page played a greater than average role as the Yankees relief pitcher, at a time when there was no generally acknowledged "closing pitcher" role in baseball, and when starting pitchers were more often expected to finish complete games.)
+Retroactively, he is considered to have recorded 17 saves that year.
+However, it was certainly appreciated at the time that Page played a greater than average role as the Yankees relief pitcher, at a time when there was no generally acknowledged "closing pitcher" role in baseball, and when starting pitchers were more often expected to finish complete games.

 His fourteen relief wins in 1947 was an American League record until Luis Arroyo broke it in 1961.
 He was fourth in the league in American League MVP voting.
 In the seventh game of the 1947 World Series he earned the save by inducing Brooklyn Dodgers hitter Eddie Miksis to hit into a series-ending double play.